MZokko/MZokko/README.md

 -  here a link to my previous [react page]

 - 🌱 I’m always learning and keep myself update to the tech industry 🤓
-    - I have just finished an internship as a cyber security analyst
+    - I have just finished an internship of 3 months as a cyber security analyst at [Respiro]

 - 👯 I’m looking to collaborate with other Developers and business creators.